 Treatments and Solutions

 A proven treatment is an absolute treatment that will work on everyone with Autism.
 If we see Autisms as climates with disrupted stress systems, there will be both multiple solutions for different subtypes, there will be exchangeable solutions (multiple solutions that will impact and alter the same oxidative pathway), solutions that may work at different times, solutions that work best together and so on and so forth.
 Our current evidence-based science is linear and is about absolute cause, effect and outcome.
 Autism and stress science is more “flexible” and has multiple lines of interaction and outcomes.
 It’s still a science, it just needs different rules to get to solutions.

-Autism Activities, Therapies and Interventions: Active Exercise, Video Games, Skills training, Play, Stimulation, Relaxation, Downtime, Sensory Play, ABA, Horse Therapy, Karate, Brain Games and Exercises, Surfing, Running, Outdoor Time, Socializing in Safe Environments, Altered Light and Sound preferences, Stimming Toys and Tools, TMS, Qigong, EMDR, Art and Music Therapies.
+Autism Activities, Therapies and Interventions: Active Exercise, Video Games, Skills training, Play, Stimulation, Relaxation, Downtime, Sensory Play, ABA, Equine Therapy, Karate, Brain Games and Exercises, Surfing, Running, Outdoor Time, Socializing in Safe Environments, Altered Light and Sound preferences, Stimming Toys and Tools, TMS, Qigong, EMDR, Art and Music Therapies.

 Solutions: Early life Recalibration, Modalities readjusting oxidative channels primed to individual, Taking a “Getting the Train back on the Tracks” approach to multi-faceted interventions.

 Acceptance, Tolerance, Community of Diversity, Love for the Earth and Respect for our dependence and interaction with it and each other.